47z1Lu7h/47z1lu7h.github.io/_pages/about.md

 <br>

 ---

 ---

->  ```Physical reality is a reflection of what’s going on in our belief systems and in our energy. (…) Physical reality is really nothing more than a mirror of the energetic state of being that we choose to be in, based on the beliefs we hold to be true. (…) It’s possible to learn the lesson that allows us to change ourselves and get a different reflection.```
+> `Physical reality is a reflection of what’s going on in our belief systems and in our energy. (…) Physical reality is really nothing more than a mirror of the energetic state of being that we choose to be in, based on the beliefs we hold to be true. (…) It’s possible to learn the lesson that allows us to change ourselves and get a different reflection.`

 ---

 ---

 <br>